ISISComputingGroup/ibex_developers_manual/Keithley-2700.md

+The Keithley 2700 is a multimeter.
+There is no "general-purpose" IOC for this device, but there is an IOC in development for use with the 2700 on the HIFI CRYOMAG.

-This is a multimeter used on HIFI to measure the temperature (via measured resistance values) at different points on the cryomagnets.
+It is used on HIFI to measure the temperature at different points on the cryomagnets.
+This is achieved by measuring resistances, then comparing these readings with a calibration file and interpolating a temperature value from this.
 It also calculates the temperature drift between measurements, in part to check the stability of the magnet.

+The component in use on HIFI measures 20 channels, 101-110 and 201-210, and each of these channels can use a separate calibration file for interpolating the temperatures.

 ### Drift